egovernments/municipal-services/bpa-services/README.md

 - location ( To store the address locality )

-- egov-mdms ( Configurations/master data used in the application is served by MDMS )
+- mdms ( Configurations/master data used in the application is served by MDMS )

 - sms-notification ( Service to send SMS to the users involved in the application )